lucfra/FAR-HO/README.md

 [_A Bridge Between Hyperparameter Optimization and Learning-to-learn_](https://arxiv.org/abs/1712.06283). and [_Bilevel Programming for Hyperparameter Optimization and Meta-Learning_](http://proceedings.mlr.press/v80/franceschi18a/franceschi18a.pdf)

-The package is also described in the workshop paper
-[_ Far-HO: A Bilevel Programming Package for Hyperparameter Optimization and Meta-Learning_]( https://arxiv.org/abs/1806.04941) presented at [AutoML 2018](https://sites.google.com/site/automl2018icml/) at ICML
+This package is also described in the workshop paper [_ Far-HO: A Bilevel Programming Package for Hyperparameter Optimization and Meta-Learning_]( https://arxiv.org/abs/1806.04941) presented at [AutoML 2018](https://sites.google.com/site/automl2018icml/) at ICML